skorokithakis/sysaidmin/README.md

 # Sysaidmin

-Sysaidmin is a GPT-powered sysadmin for your machine.
+Sysaidmin is an LLM-powered sysadmin for your machine.
 You can ask it to solve a problem, and it will run commands on your system (with your permission) to debug what's going on.

 ![](misc/demo.gif)